 If you are saddled with gold but are on the fence between pawning vs selling it, then read on to learn more about each option and which one better suits your needs.

-Selling vs. Pawning
+Selling vs Pawning

 Getting cash for gold through this process involves measuring your ingots, coins, or jewelry to properly appraise it.
-Gold is usually priced by the troy ounce, and a single troy ounce is equal to 31.21 grams.² Your gold’s purity is also assessed before its appraisal.
-Cash For Gold USA has experts on hand to complete these processes so that you can be paid for your gold more quickly.
+Gold is usually priced by the troy ounce, and a single troy ounce is equal to 31.1 grams.² Your gold’s purity is also assessed before its appraisal.
+Cash For Gold USA has experts on hand to complete these processes so that you can be paid for your gold more efficiently.

 At Cash for Gold USA, we will make you the best offer to sell gold to us as the industry leaders.
 What’s more, we provide up to $100,000 worth of insurance (upon request), free shipping, and a 24-hour payments.

 All of this is backed by a 100% satisfaction guarantee.
 If our offer is not to your liking, you can request that the item be returned instead — free of charge.

 Ready to sell your gold?
 Contact us today and see how Cash for Gold USA will get you the most money for your gold and jewelry.